Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 Heavier and more “position-sensitive” during setup than Francis/Harriet.
+Assembly 3.8 Heavier and more position-sensitive than Francis or Harriet.

-Cooling / Breathability 4.0 Stayed comfortable through long evenings; cover selection drives outcomes.
+Cooling / Breathability 4.0 Stayed comfortable through long evenings; cover selection drove results.

-Back Support 4.2 Support was strong when we kept the back/head set with intention.
+Back Support 4.2 Support was strong when the back/head position was set carefully.

-Seat Depth Fit 4.2 Seat depth range felt versatile for upright-to-relaxed transitions.
+Seat Depth Fit 4.2 The range worked well for upright-to-relaxed transitions.

-Durability 4.1 Movement stayed consistent under frequent rotation and re-centering.
+Durability 4.1 Movement stayed consistent through frequent rotation and re-centering.

-Layout Practicality 3.9 Works best when you can keep clearance around the motion zones.
+Layout Practicality 3.9 Works best with clear space around the motion zones.

-Ease of Movement / Repositioning 4.5 Rotation and lateral slide made “find the angle” adjustments quick.
+Repositioning 4.5 Rotation and lateral slide made small angle changes easy.

-Cleaning 4.0 Routine upkeep is fine, but moving seat interfaces need attention.
+Cleaning 4.0 Routine upkeep was fine, but moving interfaces needed attention.

-Value 3.8 Best value only if you’ll actually use the social/rotation advantages.
+Value 3.8 Best value only if the social/rotation features will be used.

 Harriet